 \section{Simplicity of vertex algebra $\mathcal M(\mathbb H,\Gamma)$}

-In this section, we will show that the vertex algebras $\mathcal M(\mathbb H,\Gamma)$ associated with congruence subgroups are simple.
-The proof can be divided into two parts.
-The first part is an introduction of an algorithm on modular forms based on multiplication of modular forms and the first modified Rankin-Cohen bracket in \cite{D2}, which produces the constant function $1$ from arbitrary modular form.
-The second part is to realize the algorithm to vertex algebra $\mathcal M(\mathbb H,\Gamma)$.
+In this section, we show that the vertex algebras $\mathcal M(\mathbb H,\Gamma)$ associated with congruence subgroups are simple.
+The proof is divided into two parts.
+The first part is an algorithm to produce the constant function $1$ from arbitrary modular form.
+The second part is to realize the algorithm to vertex algebra level.